IepIweidieng/TJAPlayer3/tja.md

 #### Command Scope

-Per-file and per&ndash;play-side commands are effectively [headers](#tja-header).
+No known per-file commands exist, which would be effectively [headers](#tja-header).
+Per&ndash;play-side commands are similar to [headers](#tja-header) but the effects of these commands reset at the end of their scope.

 Except for one-shot commands, the effect of each command continues until the next occurrence of any command from the same command group or [`#END`](#start--end).

-* For per&ndash;play-side one-shot commands, the behavior is *unspecified* when (the same or different) commands in the same command group occur together within its scope.
+* For per&ndash;play-side commands, the behavior is *unspecified* when (the same or different) commands in the same command group occur together within its scope.
 * For measure-based&ndash;scoped commands, the behavior is *unspecified* when any notechart symbols occur between such a command and the first symbol of the measure in the notechart definition.

 Some branch-scoped commands are non-sequential, *i.e.*, they can be arranged freely within the same beat position without causing any behavior changes, as long as both their relative order to the sequential commands and the relative order among commands which override each other are not changed.
 All commands with other type of scope are implicitly sequential.